jemiahlee/dotfiles/README.md

 Click on the plus, and choose the folder, and it should import them correctly.
 Personally, I've been using Hasklig since it is Source Code Pro + some ligatures.

+### VIM Configuration

+The current version uses !(https://github.com/junegunn/vim-plug)[vim-plug] to manage VIM plugins.
+During installation, it will briefly open VIM to run the plugin installation process.
+If you'd like to edit the list of plugins, they are at the bottom of the `.vimrc` file.